thierno953/Terraform/README.md

 # Terraform

-- Is an open source "Infrastructure as Code" tool, created by HashiCorp.
+* Is an open source **Infrastructure as Code** tool, created by **HashiCorp**.
-- A "declarative" coding tool, Terraform enables developers to use a high-level configuration language called HCL (HashiCorp Configuration Language) to describe the desired "end-state" cloud or on-premise infrastructure for running an application.
+* A "declarative" coding tool, Terraform enables developers to use a high-level configuration language called **HCL** (HashiCorp Configuration Language) to describe the desired "end-state" cloud or on-premise infrastructure for running an application.
-- It then generates a plan for reaching that end-state and executes the plan to provision the infrastructure.
+* It then generates a plan for reaching that end-state and executes the plan to provision the infrastructure.

 ```bash
 provider "google" {